shimaore/well-groomed-feast/middleware/mwi_notifier.coffee.md

             socket.send message, 0, message.length, rinfo.port, rinfo.address

+The parser returns an IncomingRequest for a SUBSCRIBE message.

         message = Parser.parseMessage content, ua
         return unless message? and message.method is 'SUBSCRIBE' and message.event?.event is 'message-summary'

+        transaction = new NonInviteServerTransaction message, ua

 Try to recover the number and the endpoint from the message.